Researches

 L. Limited edition cars

 At the 1968 Turin Motor Show, the Sport Zagato was also presented in an unprecedented spider variant which, however, had no commercial follow-up, due to the changed industrial plans of Lancia in conjunction with the transfer of ownership of the brand to Fiat, which certainly could not stand these expensive artisan collaborations in the face of limited revenues from sales.
 Only two cabriolets were built.
 The first was introduced at the 1968 Turin Motor Show.
-Elio Zagato built a second prototype, this very car, for the Spanish importer of the Zagato who wanted to present it at the Motor Show in Barcelona to collect orders for a small series.
+Elio Zagato built a second prototype on chassis no. 81833200119, this very car, for the Spanish importer of the Zagato who wanted to present it at the Motor Show in Barcelona to collect orders for a small series.
 Only this one survives today.